Bryan-2680/Cybersecurity-GRC-portfolio/README.md

 Conducted a structured security audit of a small enterprise environment, identifying key risks and recommending controls aligned with NIST and ISO 27001 principles.

 Focus areas included access control, authentication, and user awareness, with emphasis on business impact and risk prioritisation.

 ---

+### Vulnerability Assessment – Public-Facing Database Risk
+Conducted a qualitative vulnerability assessment of a public-facing database environment used by a small e-commerce business.

+The project focused on identifying likely threat sources, assessing business risk using likelihood and severity ratings, and recommending remediation measures to reduce exposure and improve resilience.

+---